1989 Queensland state election

 The 1989 Queensland state election was held in the Australian state of Queensland on 2 December 1989 to elect the 89 members of the state's Legislative Assembly.
-This was the first election following the downfall of seven-term premier Sir Joh Bjelke-Petersen at the end of 1987.
+This was the first election following the downfall of eight-term premier Sir Joh Bjelke-Petersen at the end of 1987.

 The government was led by Premier and leader of the National Party, Russell Cooper; the opposition was led by Opposition Leader and leader of the Labor Party, Wayne Goss, while the Liberal Party was led by Angus Innes.

 The National government, which had been in power since the 1957 election and had governed in its own right since the dissolution of the state coalition at the 1983 election, was defeated; the election was a landslide win for the Labor Party, which gained 24 seats.
 Labor also won more than 50% of the primary vote.
 Until 2012, it was the worst defeat of a sitting government in Queensland history.

-Since this election, Queensland Labor has won 11 of 12 state elections which have been held since, most recently in 2020.
+Since this election, Queensland Labor has won 10 of 12 state elections which have been held afterwards, most recently in 2020.

-Campaign
+Background

 The Nationals' fortunes had dwindled significantly since the 1986 election.
 Soon after the floundering of his attempt to become Prime Minister in the "Joh for Canberra" campaign, Bjelke-Petersen was deposed in a party room coup led by Health Minister Mike Ahern.
 After trying to hold onto power for four days, Bjelke-Petersen resigned and Ahern was sworn in as his successor.

 The shadow campaign began in late 1988 with television advertisements depicting Labor and its leader, Wayne Goss, as "The Only Change for the Better".
 A string of policy papers were released on a range of themes emphasising responsible economic management and efficient, honest administration.
 While they maintained a positive and professional public opinion and consistently led opinion polls, neither the media nor the electorate appeared to believe they could win.

 The Liberals, who had been on the crossbenches since the collapse of the Coalition in 1983, launched a series of newspaper advertisements in March 1988 under the banner "Let's Put It Right".
 They were in a curious position, however, because a collapse in National support in urban South East Queensland would mean that seats the Liberal Party might hope to win would be more likely to go to Labor.

 On 1 April 1989, a non-partisan group called "Citizens for Democracy" gained some publicity by cutting a birthday cake to commemorate the 40th anniversary of the Electoral Districts Act 1949, which had established electoral malapportionment in Queensland, which was seen as unfairly benefiting the Nationals.
 Both the Labor and Liberal parties favoured "one vote one value" electoral reform.